vlang/v/CONDUCT.md

-This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to the Opal community.
+This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to the V community.
 It applies to all “collaborative space”, which is defined as community communications channels (such as mailing lists, submitted patches, commit comments, etc.).